firesurfer/rclcs/README.md

 ## What has to be done next

 * ~~Generate xml documentation for better autocompletion~~
-* Cleanup of the message generator
+* ~~Cleanup of the message generator~~
-   * ~~Use templating engine for message generation~~ I will probably use the C# codedom or in future the roselyn codesynthesizer API
+   * ~~Use templating engine for message generation~~ I implemented the message generator in C# using the CodeDom API
+   * The generated code would be better if I could directly create IL-code
+   * Testing of nested types in the messages
    * Having a proper dependency resolving mechanism
 * ~~Fix errors regarding arrays~~
 * Free memory where needed - I should have covered all (or at least most cases) by now